-Our forthcoming releases are listed first and then by alphabetical order of author (Sue Barnard – Vanessa Couchman – Cathie Dunn – Nancy Jardine – Jennifer C. Wilson).
+Our forthcoming/new releases are listed first and then by alphabetical order of author (Sue Barnard – Vanessa Couchman – Cathie Dunn – Nancy Jardine – Jennifer C. Wilson).
 To purchase any of the books, please click on the book covers.

 Think you know the world’s most famous love story?
 Think again.
 What if the story of Romeo & Juliet really happened – but not quite in the way we’ve all been told?

 This part-prequel, part-sequel to the original tale, told from the point of view of the Friar, tells how an ancient Italian manuscript reveals secrets and lies which have remained hidden for hundreds of years, and casts new doubts on the official story of Shakespeare’s famous star-crossed lovers.

 If you love the Romeo & Juliet story but hate the way it ended, this is the book for you.

 ‘An excellent novel that takes a well-loved tale and gives it new life with twists and turns that The Bard would be proud of.’
 R. Clarke

 ‘If you adore the Romeo and Juliet of old, you will love the beautiful twist on what could have been.’
 T. Hill

 ‘A brilliant ‘what-if’ retelling of a timeless classic, The Ghostly Father has a sweet flavour all of its own.’
 Calico Jack